 Carcinoid tumors comprise less than 1% of primary lung cancers.
 The mean age at presentation is about 50 years, but they can occur at any age from 5 to 90 years.
 Atypical carcinoids present approximately one decade later than typical carcinoids.
 About 8% develop in the second decade, making them the most common primary pulmonary tumor of childhood.
-The male to female distribution is equal.
 Typical carcinoids are not correlated to tobacco smoking, although reports of atypical carcinoids are more frequent in smokers.
-Risk factors of carcinoids include having a family history of carcinoid tumors and carrying the MEN1 gene.
+Risk factors of carcinoids include having a family history of carcinoid tumors and carrying multiple endocrine neoplasia type 1 (MEN1) gene.
+This shows an inherited pattern of the tumor too.

 Central carcinoid tumors are well-circumscribed, round to ovoid, and sessile or pedunculated.
 There is salt and pepper chromatin and moderate to abundant eosinophilic cytoplasm.
 They often fill the bronchial lumen.
 The tumors may grow between the cartilaginous plates into adjacent tissues.
 Carcinoids range in size from 0.5 to 9.5 cm.
 Atypical carcinoids are on average larger than typical carcinoids.

 The growth patterns of carcinoid tumors suggest neuroendocrine differentiation.
 Organoid and trabecular patterns are most common; however, rosette formation, papillary growth, pseudo-glandular growth, and follicular growth may also be present.
-The tumor cells are usually uniform in appearance, with finely granular nuclear chromatin, inconspicuous nucleoli and moderate to abundant eosinophilic cytoplasm.
-The stroma is classically highly vascularized, but extensive hyalinization, cartilage or bone formation may be encountered.
-There are reports of stromal amyloid as well as prominent mucinous stroma.
+The tumor cells are usually uniform in appearance, with finely granular nuclear chromatin, inconspicuous nucleoli, and moderate to abundant eosinophilic cytoplasm.
+The stroma is classically highly vascularized, but extensive hyalinization, cartilage, or bone formation may be encountered.
+There are reports of stromal amyloid as well as the prominent mucinous stroma.
 Typical carcinoids are carcinoid tumors with less than 2 mitoses per 2mm2 and lacking necrosis.
 Atypical carcinoid generally shows the same range of histological features as typical carcinoid.
 The defining features are 2 to 10 mitoses per 2mm2 and/or necrosis.
 Necrosis is usually punctate.
 Mitoses counting should be in the area of highest mitotic activity in the fields filled with many viable tumor cells as possible and should also be per 2mm2 rather than ten high-power fields.